2sherpas/2sherpas.github.io/_posts/2020-02-09-wrapping-rest-api-in-graphql-with-aws-appsync.md

 ## Introducing AppSync

-AppSync is a tool within the AWS ecosystem, it allows you to define a GraphQL schema and connect it with diferent resolvers as http endpoints, databases, AWS Lambdas etc...
+AppSync is a tool within the AWS ecosystem, it allows you to define a GraphQL schema and connect it with diferent resolvers like http endpoints, databases, AWS Lambdas etc...

-But just to reduce the scope of our article, we are going to focus only in Http resolvers and to not overcomplicate the example, we are going to use the web interface of AWS.
-The same example can be replicated using the terminal or CloudFormation.
+But just to reduce the scope of our article, we are going to focus only in Http resolvers and to not overcomplicate the example.
+We are going to use the web interface of AWS but the same example can be replicated using the terminal or CloudFormation.

-First we need to login in the AWS console and look for **AppSync**, at the top right corner you have a button that sais "Create API" that will bbe our starting point.
+First we need to login in the AWS console and select **AppSync**, at the top right corner you have a button that sais "Create API" that will be our starting point.

 AWS provides a good wizard if you want to build your GraphQL api in top of a DynamoDB but in our case, we will select "Build from Scratch".